ParallelDots/WordEmbeddingAutoencoder/README.md

 An autoencoder to calculate word embeddings as mentioned in Lebret/Collobert paper 2015

-R:uns the model mentined in http://arxiv.org/abs/1412.4930 on set of text files stored in directory.
+Runs the model mentined in http://arxiv.org/abs/1412.4930 on set of text files stored in directory on GPU

+With GPU support code is 5-8x faster than it's CPU version.

 Requirements: